 - There are two ways for us to quilt your quilt depending on how you are planning on binding.

 - If you are using a separate piece of fabric to bind your quilt, we will stitch over the edge of your quilt top.
-This makes the other way of binding very difficult.

 - We do not do binding as part of our service.

 - The cost of returning your finished quilt to you is included in the price per square inch of the pattern

 - You pay the cost of shipping your quilt top and backing to us